mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/3-installation/installation.md

 Rosdep is a useful command in ROS, that allow you to download all dependencies from a package.

 Example : a friend of you gave you a custom package he built, who work well, but he didn't gave you all the dependencies needed by is package.
-By running `rosdep`, you will directly install all dependencies without about worrying to install them manually.
+By running `rosdep`, you will directly install all dependencies without worrying to install them manually.

 To initialize rosdep, just run :
 `sudo rosdep init`
 `rosdep update`

+## Step 6 : Automatize your environment

+Right now, you can use ROS package and build your own.
+But everytime you open a terminal, you will have to type :

+`source /opt/ros/kinetic/setup.bash`

+Which is pretty annoying and you can totally automatize this command by adding it in your `.bashrc`.

+.bashrc is a file in Ubuntu that  is launched everytime a new terminal is opened.
+It contains various commands related to the autocompletion (with "tab-tab"), terminal color and many other things.
+Don't touch it when you don't know what you are doing.

+You can simply run the command : `echo "source /opt/ros/kinetic/setup.bash" >> ~/.bashrc`

+If you remember the step 1, you know that this command will add the `source` commands at the end of the file .bashrc

+Now, everytime you open a terminal, you will always have the ROS related commands without manually sourcing the ROS environment.